dubhalley/Front_Panel/README.md

 The outside size can be defined very precisely, and the fixing holes can be placed at an exact distance from the edge.
 And, even if I change the outside dimension, the position and size of the fixing holes will remain the same.

+I made files with the current front panel sizes

 You will find them in the 2D files folder.